pluralsight/pando-rfcs/text/0000-temp-components-lib.md

 Simple components should mimick the vanilla JSX design React provides with the Headless-styles props extending it (i.e. not manipulating React props or creating "component does all" solutions).

+Because of this, it should be possible to modify any component by using any props that the native React library allows (i.e. any `HTMLAttributes<XElement>`).

 For example, a Button should be built something like this: